MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/prepare-scene-02.md

     var  engine = new BABYLON.Engine(canvas, true);
     ```

 1. The scene is not rendered by default (remember there might be multiple scenes and you control which scene is displayed at the moment).
-To render the scene add a call to the method *render* from within the *runRenderLoop* as shown below:
+To render the scene add a call to the method *render* from within the *runRenderLoop*, so that the final script will look as follows:

     ```javascript
+        var canvas = document.getElementById("renderCanvas");
+        var  engine = new BABYLON.Engine(canvas, true);

+        const createScene = function() {
+            const scene = new BABYLON.Scene(engine);
+            scene.clearColor = new BABYLON.Color3.Black;
+        }
+        var scene = createScene();

+        engine.runRenderLoop(function () {
+            scene.render();
+        });
     ```

-1. TBD
+1. Check the output in the browser.
+The browser window shows a blank page with javascript error in development console
+'Uncaught Error: No camera defined'.
+Now we have to add camera to scene.

 ## Add camera

-TBD
+1. For allow user input, a camera must be attached to the canvas.
+Let's add a camera that allows us to look around, i.e. can be rotated around object that we will add to the scene later.
+Add the following code to the *createScene* function:

+    ```javascript
+        const createScene = function() {
+            const scene = new BABYLON.Scene(engine);
+            scene.clearColor = new BABYLON.Color3.Black;

+            var longitude =  -Math.PI / 2;
+            var latitude = Math.PI / 3;
+            var radius = 4;
+            var position = BABYLON.Vector3.Zero();
+            const camera = new BABYLON.ArcRotateCamera("Camera", longitude, latitude, radius, position);
+            camera.attachControl(canvas, true);
+        }
+    ```

+1. Now if you check the output in the browser, you will see a black canvas.
+We are missing the light

 ## Set light

-TBD
+1.

 ## Create ground